I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-keinitializeguardedmutex.md

 <p>None</p>

 ## -remarks
 <p>Guarded mutexes must be allocated from nonpaged pool.</p>

 <p>For more information about guarded mutexes, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff545716">Fast Mutexes and Guarded Mutexes</a>.</p>

-<p>Guarded mutexes must be allocated from nonpaged pool.</p>

-<p>For more information about guarded mutexes, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff545716">Fast Mutexes and Guarded Mutexes</a>.</p>